 So I started Googling for Scarborough Research to see what came up.
 I got varying results, from people who received calls from them and got paid to complaints from people who can’t get them to stop calling.

 After poking around a bit and looking at their website, it’s pretty clear that they are a legitimate market research company and are actually run by Nielsen–the company known for Nielsen TV ratings and the TV boxes that track shows watched in certain households.
 I have no problem with that.
 My only issue is we don’t like to receive phone calls for surveys–we would rather do them online at our own convenience.
-By providing them your phone number, you opt-in to receive phone calls about future surveys.
+By providing them with your phone number, you opt-in to receive phone calls about future surveys.

 Since I read plenty of examples of people receiving the $5 for the follow-up survey, I think it’s worth trying out.
 I’m going to have my husband fill out the survey and send it back.